 Informal consultations were carried out with the local community on the proposals for the new Cliftonville conservation area designations in October 2010, after which a Character Appraisal and Management Plan for each of the new conservation areas was prepared.
-Following the eight week public consultation commencing on 11 January 2016 to 7 March 2016 amendments to the text and mapping will be made as appropriate.
-Finally this Character Appraisal and Management Plan will be approved by the Council as a material document for development management purposes.
+Following this six week public consultation on the Council's website between (fill in dates), amendments to the text and mapping will be made as appropriate.
+Finally, each Character Appraisal and Management Plan will be approved by the Council as a material document for development management purposes.